outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                       - so check if temperature can be calculated by other variables or a combination of variables

                   3. variable scope

                     - temperature impacts relationships on a molecular level
                     - focus is determined at a molecular & cellular level

                   4. system variable network position

                     - chemical system variable network has temperature in a hub position
                     - filtration, communication, immune, temperature regulation, & other systems also have temperature in a hub position
                     - input system (relating location, room, window) has an output variable network that interacts with bio system and chemical system

                   5. key rules

                     - energy is a key input/output of many physical systems (bio, chemical, environmental)
                     - temperature is a key factor in energy management (storage/flow)
                     - these rules are key hubs on rule networks because they determine many other rules

+                Standard interface network analysis:

-                  6. causal shape
+                  1. causal shape

-                    - given that causal loops are generally more powerful than causal vectors, and temperature/sunlight are nodes in a causal loop, where sunlight is an input to temperature, its likely that temperature is the determining factor, given that temperature also occupies causal shapes involving other relvant objects
+                    - given that causal loops are generally more powerful than causal vectors, and temperature/sunlight are nodes in a causal loop, where sunlight/window/room/location all impact temperature, its likely that temperature is the determining factor, especially given that temperature also occupies causal shapes involving other relevant objects (caffeine, quiet, etc)

-                  7. type
+                  2. type

+                    - variable type:

-                    - given that temperature is a variable determined by & influencing many other variables, but that it condenses all of this information into a single point on a single spectrum variable, serving as a two-way bottleneck for aggregating information, it may be indexed as a variable of types: "filter", "information compressor", which are particularly useful variables to use as interfaces
+                      - given that temperature is a variable determined by & influencing many other variables, but that it condenses all of this information into a single point on a single spectrum variable, serving as a two-way bottleneck for aggregating information, it may be indexed as a variable of types:
+                        "filter", "information compressor"
+                      which are particularly useful variables to use as interfaces

-                  8. priority
+                  3. priority

                     - given that:

                       - temperature object has rules & attributes with stronger output priorities like "efficiency" & "path of least resistance"
                       - window object has strong output priorities "transport" (light) and "filter" (air)
                       - location has priority "differentiation => efficient gathering of resources by location environment conditions => efficiency"
                       - room has priority "focus condition maximization => test time reduction => efficiency"
                       - sunlight object has subcomponent objects like radiation with stronger output priorities like "distribution" than efficiency
-                      - "efficiency" is a more common priority it may be hypothesized that temperature is the more useful variable to use as an interface
+                      - "efficiency" is a more common priority

+                      it may be hypothesized that temperature is the more useful variable to use as an interface

           4. Select & apply method of reducing possible relationships